jagrvargen/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 6. 6-print_sorted_dictionary.py - Prints a dictionary by ordered keys.

 7. 7-update_dictionary.py - Replaces or adds a key/value in a dictionary.

+8. 8-simple_delete.py - Deletes a key in a dictionary.